 You can find further information in the brochure:“Information on Care Allowance – Explained Simply”

-The disabled pass is a public photo ID and serves as a national proof of disability (irrespective of the type of disability).
-You are entitled to a disabled pass if you have a degree of disability or reduction in ability to work of at least 50 per cent and you are resident or usually reside in Austria.
+The disability pass is a public photo ID and serves as a national proof of disability (irrespective of the type of disability).
+You are entitled to a disability pass if you have a degree of disability or reduction in ability to work of at least 50 per cent and you are resident or usually reside in Austria.

 Find out more